c4lyp5o/pendek/README.md

-# 🔗 B R G P D K Project 🔗
+# 🔗 P E N D E K Project 🔗

 This is a URL shortener project built with [Next.js](https://nextjs.org/).
 It allows users to shorten long URLs and manage their links.